-Intro to Dance is our program for 3-5 years old.
+Our Little Dancer Program is for 3-5 years old.
 They do ballet and jazz in a 45 min. class.
 Not all students are ready at this age so we do a $15 trial class to be sure the dancer is ready.
 Children need to be fully potty-trained.
 More information can be found under Class Descriptions and interested parents should watch our orientation video to learn more before attending a trial class.

 Our schedule and price list can be found on our website under Tuition and Class Schedule.
 Each class is once a week, but dancers may choose to take more classes.
 Tuition must be paid in exact cash, check or credit card by the 1st of each month.
 (We do not keep cash in the studio.)

 We are open during class times as listed on our website under Schedule and Contact Us and the doors open 10 minutes before the first class of each day.
 We are eager to meet all new potential students during business hours but we do require students to try instead of observe the class they are interested in.
 Observing does not allow the instructor to evaluate the dancer in order to place them, nor give the dancer a good feel for if they would enjoy being a member of the company.
 When you walk through the doors, you are immediately placed in the classroom so we discourage any extra distractions.

 We do not offer rental space, however we do offer private lessons and choreography.
 Prices depend on the amount of time needed and the type of choreography requested.